solidity-labs-io/forge-proposal-simulator/docs/overview/use-cases.md

----
-description: >-
+# Use cases

 FPS is compatible with the OpenZeppelin Timelock, Compound Governor Bravo, OZ Governor and GnosisSafe Multisig wallet contracts.
-The project is open source, and we encourage submissions of different types of actions.
+The project is open source, submission of different types of actions is encouraged.
----

-# Use cases

 ### OpenZeppelin Timelock Controller